 35,000 BT - The "Great Reformation", an attempt by the Ultimates of the Shining Path Morph to revive the morphospecies, institutes a brief renaissance, and a period of colonisation ("The Seeding") of nearby worlds.

-20,400 BT - The last of the Ultimate Colonies ("Fruits") disappear.
-In the sheltered biospheres of the Black Acropolis the descendents of the Shining Path Morph have once long ossified into a self-cocooned equilibrium state.
+~20,400 BT - The last of the Ultimate Colonies ("Fruits") disappear.
+In the sheltered biospheres of the Black Acropolis the descendants of the Shining Path Morph have long since ossified into a self-cocooned equilibrium state.

-4106 - Election of the radical reactionary baseline and anthropist philosopher, demagogue, and leader Jonn Sarhvant causes a schism among the near-baselines.
-Those that are more sympathetic to the dolphs, ultimates, and SynBios secede from the main body to form Universal Nation.
+4806 - Election of the radical reactionary baseline and anthropist philosopher, demagogue, and leader Jonn Sarhvant causes a schism among the near-baselines.
+Those that are more sympathetic to the dolphs, Ultimates, and SynBios secede from the main body to form Universal Nation.

 5768 - The Gerkletoss system is re-connected to the Wormhole Nexus.